Viewing logs

 Format

-The timestamp is from the monotonic clock by default, and it is formatted with microsecond granularity.
+The timestamp is relative to the time since boot and it is formatted with microsecond granularity.

-If the message "something happened" is written at WARN level by my-component from process=1902 and thread=1904 at time=278.14, the default output would be:
+If the message Something happened is written at WARN severity level by the my-component component from process 1902, thread 1904 and time 278.14, the output looks like:

-With a running device available, run ffx log --help to see the options for modifying the output format.
+The ffx log command has several options such as --show-metadata and --show-full-moniker to display more metadata about a log.
+If you have a Fuchsia device running, you can run ffx log --help to see the options for modifying the output format.

 fx test